 How It’s Formed

-Let’s start with the multi-useful amino acid tryptophan.
+Let’s start with the multi-use amino acid tryptophan.
 When in balance, the body processes tryptophan into important end products such as melatonin, NAD, and serotonin.

-Niacin and then NAD are produced along the kynurenine pathway from tryptophan.
-This pathway catabolizes 90% of our available tryptophan.
+The remaining 90% of tryptophan is catabolized along the kynurenine pathway from which we get Niacin and then NAD.
 Along the way there are two important metabolites for our discussion; Kynurenic acid (KYNA) and QUIN.

 Our Understanding of QUIN Through The Years